vsartor/mendel-opt/README.md

 ## Optimization

-The genetic algorithm is accessible through the [`mendel.optimizer.optimize`](https://github.com/vsartor/mendel-opt/blob/master/mendelopt/optimizer.py).
+The genetic algorithm is accessible through the [`mendel.optimizer.optimize`](https://github.com/vsartor/mendel-opt/blob/master/mendel/optimizer.py).
 This function takes in a fitness function, three strategies and optionally some Genetic Algorithm hyper-parameters.

 ## Fitness Function

 The fitness function is the objective function for the optimizer.
 This function is expected to be of the type `Callable[[np.ndarray], float]`, meaning it takes a NumPy array and returns a floating point value.
-An alias for this function type is given in [`mendel.common.types.FitnessFunc`](https://github.com/vsartor/mendel-opt/blob/master/mendelopt/common/types.py).
+An alias for this function type is given in [`mendel.common.types.FitnessFunc`](https://github.com/vsartor/mendel-opt/blob/master/mendel/common/types.py).

 ## Generation Strategy

 The algorithm needs to be able to generate new individuals from scratch.
-The abstract class in [`mendel.generation.GenerationStrategy`](https://github.com/vsartor/mendel-opt/blob/master/mendelopt/generation.py) is given as a template for user-defined strategies.
+The abstract class in [`mendel.generation.GenerationStrategy`](https://github.com/vsartor/mendel-opt/blob/master/mendel/generation.py) is given as a template for user-defined strategies.

-An example of an implementation is [`mendel.generation.BasicGenerationStrategy`](https://github.com/vsartor/mendel-opt/blob/master/mendelopt/generation.py), which takes in a shape and a domain of values in the constructor, and randomly builds NumPy arrays with random choices of these values to generate new individuals.
+An example of an implementation is [`mendel.generation.BasicGenerationStrategy`](https://github.com/vsartor/mendel-opt/blob/master/mendel/generation.py), which takes in a shape and a domain of values in the constructor, and randomly builds NumPy arrays with random choices of these values to generate new individuals.

 ## Mutation Strategy

 The algorithm needs to be able to mutate existing individuals.
-The abstract class in [`mendel.mutation.MutationStrategy`](https://github.com/vsartor/mendel-opt/blob/master/mendelopt/mutation.py) is given as a template for user-defined strategies.
+The abstract class in [`mendel.mutation.MutationStrategy`](https://github.com/vsartor/mendel-opt/blob/master/mendel/mutation.py) is given as a template for user-defined strategies.

-An example of an implementation is [`mendel.mutation.BasicMutationStrategy`](https://github.com/vsartor/mendel-opt/blob/master/mendelopt/mutation.py), which takes a domain of values in the constructor, and randomly alters an entry from the existing individual to another random value from the domain.
+An example of an implementation is [`mendel.mutation.BasicMutationStrategy`](https://github.com/vsartor/mendel-opt/blob/master/mendel/mutation.py), which takes a domain of values in the constructor, and randomly alters an entry from the existing individual to another random value from the domain.

 ## Reproduction Strategy

 The algorithm needs to be able to create new individuals based on the information from two existing individuals.
-The abstract class in [`mendel.reproduction.ReproductionStrategy`](https://github.com/vsartor/mendel-opt/blob/master/mendelopt/reproduction.py) is given as a template for user-defined strategies.
+The abstract class in [`mendel.reproduction.ReproductionStrategy`](https://github.com/vsartor/mendel-opt/blob/master/mendel/reproduction.py) is given as a template for user-defined strategies.

-An example of an implementation is [`mendel.reproduction.BasicReproductionStrategy`](https://github.com/vsartor/mendel-opt/blob/master/mendelopt/reproduction.py), which takes no arguments in the constructor, and effectly picks a random index and slices the two parents to create the offspring.
+An example of an implementation is [`mendel.reproduction.BasicReproductionStrategy`](https://github.com/vsartor/mendel-opt/blob/master/mendel/reproduction.py), which takes no arguments in the constructor, and effectly picks a random index and slices the two parents to create the offspring.

-## Genetic Parameters
+## Genetic Optimization Parameters

-To tune the hyperparameters one may instantiate the named tuple in [`mendel.common.types.GeneticParams`](https://github.com/vsartor/mendel-opt/blob/master/mendelopt/common/types.py).
+To tune the hyperparameters one may instantiate the named tuple in [`mendel.optimization.GeneticParams`](https://github.com/vsartor/mendel-opt/blob/master/mendel/common/types.py).

 Particularly relevant parameters are: